ElliotGinge/elliotginger.com/work/automation-with-control.md

 - Identifying high-friction, low-judgement tasks first
 - Designing automation with clear inputs, outputs, and failure states
-- Making ownership explicit — automation was treated as a system, not a shortcut
+- Making ownership explicit; automation was treated as a system, not a shortcut
 - Ensuring visibility and auditability so teams could trust the outcome

 Automation was introduced incrementally, with manual fallbacks retained until confidence was established.